Emma Miskew

 Emma Kathryn Miskew (born February 14, 1989) is a Canadian curler.
-She was the long-time third of the three-time Canadian champion and 2017 world champion Rachel Homan rink until 2022 when she moved to second.
-The Homan team represented Canada at the 2018 Winter Olympics.
+She is a three-time World and five-time Canadian champion curler as a member of the Rachel Homan rink.
+She was Homan's longtime third until 2022 when she moved to second, when Tracy Fleury was added to the team.
+In addition to their World and Canadian championships, the Homan team represented Canada at the 2018 Winter Olympics.